-Yes, replacing single-pane windows with ENERGY STAR®-certified double-pane windows is a smart way to save energy and money.
-However, replacing every window is not a financially smart move, and may take decades to recoup your costs.
+Yes, replacing single-pane windows with ENERGY STAR® certified double-pane windows is a smart way to save energy and money.
+However, replacing every window may not be a financially smart move, and may take decades to recoup your costs.

 Do this instead: Installing low-e storm windows over your single-pane windows is more cost-effective and can reduce heat loss by up to 50%.
 Just don’t install storm windows over aluminum windows, as heat buildup can damage them.
-Low-e (or low-emissivity) storm windows reflect heat back into the house into the winter, keeping you and your crew more comfortable.
+Low-e (or low-emissivity) storm windows reflect heat back into the house in the winter, keeping you and your family more comfortable.

 Myth #4: Sealing leaks outside is the best way to make your home energy efficient.